bernie-skipole/acremscope-pi/docs/index.md

 ## Pi build

-With the latest Raspberry Pi os, create the user bernard, with passwords for both the bernard and pi usernames.
+With the latest Raspberry Pi os, Enable SSH

+Create the user bernard, with passwords for both the bernard and pi usernames.

 apt-get update